#BOSSIPSound: Bruno Mars And Anderson .Paak Drop Debut Silk Sonic Single “Leave The Door Open”

 It’s happening!
 Bruno Mars and Anderson .Paak have combined their soulful throwback funk to create what will probably be the most exciting stage show in music–whenever stage shows are actually a thing again.

 This morning, the two men who are known together as Silk Sonic released their debut single called “Leave The Door Open”.
-If for whatever reason you had any doubts about how good this song would be then you should stop reading this and slap yourself twice.
+If, for whatever reason, you had any doubts about how good this song would be then you should stop reading this and slap yourself twice.
 Once for Bruno and another time for .Paak.
 Hell wrong with you?

 Once you’ve properly admonished yourself for your cynicism, press play on this stone-cold jam down below.